-We are pleased to announce the launch of our new and improved National Water Reuse Database (NWRD)!
-The NWRD is a comprehensive database that provides utility/facility general information and annual data on the flow, treatment, and end use of recycled water from the states reusing the most water.
+The National Water Reuse Database (NWRD) is a comprehensive database that provides utility/facility general information and annual data on the flow, treatment, and end use of recycled water from the states reusing the most water.

 How to Access the NWRD

 Guest access is available for all users.
 This allows full access to all California data, thanks to the support of CWF, and limited viewing capability of other states data.
 Full access is available for WateReuse Association Members and WateReuse Research Foundation Subscribers.

 To access the National Water Reuse Database, click here.
 For best results, please use Internet Explorer 8/9.

 The tool is only as powerful as the data contained within – so we encourage you to submit new information and updates.
 Please fill out this survey to have your agency included in the new database.
 For each treatment and/or distribution facility, use a separate facility form.
 Submit completed forms to firstname.lastname@example.org.

 About the NWRD

 The NWRD was originally developed through a WateReuse Research Foundation project, with in-kind support from 26 major reuse facilities nationwide.
 The database is maintained by the WateReuse Association.
 Two database summary reports are available:

 - National Database of Water Reuse Facilities Summary Report

 - Project to Conduct Survey Research to Obtain Information/Data from All Water Recycling Facilities in California